lgibelli/singularity-docs/index.rst

   copying any other file you control!
 | If you want an automated solution for building and hosting your image,
   you can use our container registry `Singularity Hub`_.
-Singularity Hub can automatically build <a href="#sec:recipefile">Singularity recipe files</a> from a GitHub repository each time that you push.
+Singularity Hub can automatically build from a GitHub repository each time that you push.
 It provides a simple cloud solution for storing and sharing your image.
 If you want to host your own Registry, then you should check out `Singularity Registry`_.
 If you have ideas or suggestions for how Singularity can better support reproducible science, please `reach out!`_.